 We carry out some joint investigations with the Parliamentary and Health Service Ombudsman (PHSO) where a complaint covers both health services and social care services.
-Where we consider your complaint is one which could be best dealt with jointly, we will ask for your consent before we start considering it.
-By providing your consent to a complaint being dealt with jointly by both organisations you are also providing your consent to us sharing the information required to do so.
+Where we think your complaint is one which could be best dealt with jointly, we will ask for your consent before we start considering it.
+By agreeing to a complaint being dealt with jointly by both organisations you are also agreeing to us sharing the information required to do so.
 We will share the whole complaint with each of the organisations complained about.

 If you do not give us consent, then we will not be able to undertake a joint investigation.
-For specific details on how a joint investigation will be carried out please see the agreement between PHSO and LGSCO for joint working.
+For specific details on how a joint investigation will be carried out please see the Joint data controller agreement between PHSO and LGSCO.

-We also work with the Housing Ombudsman with whom there is also scope for carrying out joint investigations, and we each deal with different aspects of complaints about housing.
+We also work with the Housing Ombudsman Service with whom there is also scope for carrying out joint investigations, and we each deal with different aspects of complaints about housing.
 We will ask for your consent before starting a joint investigation.
-See our Memorandum of Understanding with the Housing Ombudsman.
+See our Memorandum of Understanding with the Housing Ombudsman Service.